Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Methodology

 \subsection{Search strategy}

-Six digital libraries were searched between 9th and 12th February 2024: ACM Digital Library\footnote{\url{https://dl.acm.org}}, IEEE Xplore\footnote{\url{https://ieeexplore.ieee.org/Xplore}}, PubMed\footnote{\url{https://pubmed.ncbi.nlm.nih.gov}}, ScienceDirect\footnote{\url{https://www.sciencedirect.com}}, Scopus\footnote{\url{https://www.scopus.com}}, and Web of Science\footnote{\url{https://www.webofscience.com}}.
-For all libraries, abstracts, titles, and/or keywords were searched using terms related to the topic of the study, at the intersection of five areas: Semantic Web technologies, sensors, the health domain, monitoring, and systems.
+Six digital libraries were searched: ACM Digital Library\footnote{\url{https://dl.acm.org}}, IEEE Xplore\footnote{\url{https://ieeexplore.ieee.org/Xplore}}, PubMed\footnote{\url{https://pubmed.ncbi.nlm.nih.gov}}, ScienceDirect\footnote{\url{https://www.sciencedirect.com}}, Scopus\footnote{\url{https://www.scopus.com}}, and Web of Science\footnote{\url{https://www.webofscience.com}}.
+An initial search was conducted between 9th and 12th February 2024, and a second search was conducted between 14th and 15th August 2025 to ensure inclusion of the most recent literature.
+Abstracts, titles, and/or keywords were searched using terms related to the topic of the study, at the intersection of five areas: Semantic Web technologies, sensors, the health domain, monitoring, and systems.
 The search strings used are shown in Table~\ref{library-search}.
 Boolean operators were used for a more specific search, although the ScienceDirect library had a limit on the number of Boolean operators that could be used per search.
 This library also did not allow the use of wildcard characters.
-Across all libraries, the results were filtered to only include literature published in or after 2012 to ensure a state of the art study.
+To ensure a state of the art study, all results were filtered to only include literature published in or after 2012 during the first search, and between 2024 and 2025 during the second search, thus covering the period between 2012 and 2025.
 Additionally, where possible, the results were filtered to only include conference papers and journal articles published in English.
 This filtered out other types of literature such as surveys and reviews, books and book chapters, research abstracts, posters and conference proceedings, as well as articles written in languages other than English.
+The first search yielded 960 records, while the second search yielded a further 217 records, resulting in a total of 1,177 records from the digital library search.